-Infested loads are extremely expensive to deal with and will include the added cost of steam cleaning the vehicle to comply with TASCC assurance requirements.
-Several Consumers will only accept goods after an infestation problem where the goods have subsequently been treated professionally with an approved fumigant and have been dressed to remove insect debris.
-For each movement of treated goods, a clearance certificate must accompany each load.
-There is a 7-day withholding holding period after fumigation clearance prior to further processing.
+Infested loads are costly to manage and require steam cleaning of the trailer to meet Trade Assurance standards.
+Several consumers will only accept goods that have previously been infested if the following conditions are met: The goods have been professionally treated with an approved fumigant and been dressed to remove any insect debris.
+Each load must be accompanied by a valid fumigation clearance certificate.
+Additionally, there is a mandatory 7-day withholding period after fumigation clearance before the goods can undergo further processing.